emnojacks/emnojacks/README.md

 ## I'm Em J

 > I work in the zero waste field.
+> Interested in waste tracking and low carbon web design.
 >
 > I have an artists eye with an engineers obsession for efficiency.
 >
 > Graduate of [Eleven Fifty Academy's](https://elevenfifty.org/) Web Development Bootcamp - 2021